Residence Hall Safety Policies

 For security reasons, the loss of a key should be reported immediately to the Office of Residential Life and Campus Safety.
 The lock of the appropriate room will be changed to protect the safety of the student(s) living there.
 Students are charged for the replacement cost of lost keys.

-Lofts – A limited number of lofts are made available through the Office of Residential Life working in conjunction with the Physical Plant.
+Lofts – A limited number of lofts are made available through the Office of Residential Life working in conjunction with Facilities Management.
 There are inherent dangers with lofted and bunked beds due to the potential for falls.
 The use of guardrails is strongly recommended.
 Residents who choose to use lofted/bunked beds without the protection of guardrails do so at their own risk and assume all liability for injury.
 The College assumes no responsibility for damage or injury caused by the use of lofts and bunk beds.

 Propped Doors – For safety reasons, all residence hall entry doors must be locked and secure at all times.
 Propping doors for any reason is not permitted and may result in disciplinary action.